simplykurt/chef-nagios/README.md

 * `node['nagios']['multi_environment_monitoring']` - Chef server will monitor hosts in all environments, not just its own, default 'false'
 * `node['nagios']['hosts_template']` - Host template you want to inherit
   properties/variables from, default 'server'.
-For more informations, see the nagios doc on [Object Inheritance](http://nagios.sourceforge.net/docs/3_0/objectinheritance.html).
+For more informations, see the Nagios doc on [Object Inheritance](http://nagios.sourceforge.net/docs/3_0/objectinheritance.html).

 ### client
 The following attributes are used for the NRPE client